I love these guys..

 Yesterday we had an early start.
 Very early.

 Mike wanted to be there first thing.
-I was shaken awake with threats of duvet being ripped away.
+I was shaken awake with threats of the duvet being ripped away.
 Again.
-And despite my protestations that the 8.00 a.m. doors opening was meant for the animals, not us.
+And that despite my protestations that the 8.00 a.m. doors opening was meant for the animals, not for us.

 In the end we left home about three quarters of an hour late.
 We pulled into the showground car park to be directed across a very large field.
 In the dim distance I could see about one row of cars.
-As it turned out, we were among the first to arrive.
+We were among the very first to arrive.